qt3uw/qt3-ion-trap/README.md

 ## How to Graph
-We have included python scripts in the "Graphing Code" folder which were used to produce our plots for figures 2, 4, and 5.
-To use them,
+In our "Graphing Code" and "Data" folders, we have included the python scripts and text data files which were used to produce our plots for figures 2, 4, and 5.
+To plot with our "Figures_2_4.py" file, set the fname parameter to your desired file name such as "Data/Micromotion_Experiment_Data/8-18_Trial18_data.txt".
+To plot with our "Figure_5.py" script, put your desired file name (e.g. "Data/Shuttle_Experiment_Data/COMSOLShuttle1.txt") in the build_data_comsol() function argument.
+This applies to each of the four plots produced by that script.